dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/ImportParameters.md

     1. Scans (sample) the data
     2. Collects a rowkey histogram
     3. Uses that histogram to calculate the split key for the table
-    4. Uses the calculated split key to split the table into HFiles
+    4. Uses the calculated split key to split the table

 **Example:** <span class="Example">`false`</span>